Hermann Oberth

+Hermann Julius Oberth ([ˈhɛrman ˈjuːli̯ʊs ˈoːbɛrt]; 25 June 1894 – 28 December 1989) was an Austro-Hungarian-born German physicist and rocket pioneer of Transylvanian Saxon descent.
+Oberth supported Nazi Germany's war effort and received the War Merit Cross (1st Class) in 1943.

 Early life

-Oberth was born to a Transylvanian Saxon family in Nagyszeben (Hermannstadt), Kingdom of Hungary (today Sibiu in Romania).
-He was fluent in Hungarian and in the Romanian language.
+Oberth was born into a Transylvanian Saxon family in Nagyszeben (Hermannstadt), Kingdom of Hungary (today Sibiu in Romania); and besides his native German, he was fluent in Hungarian and Romanian as well.
 At the age of 11, Oberth's interest in rocketry was sparked by the novels of Jules Verne, especially From the Earth to the Moon and Around the Moon.
 He was fond of reading them over and over until they were engraved in his memory.
 As a result, Oberth constructed his first model rocket as a school student at the age of 14.
 In his youthful experiments, he arrived independently at the concept of the multistage rocket.
-However, during this time, he lacked the resources to put his ideas into practice.
+During this time, however, he lacked the resources to put his ideas into practice.